Review this page for the latest impacts on worship & other Grace UMC activities.

 The Grace Clothing Closet is typically open each Thursday as well from 9 AM to noon, with one person allowed in to “shop” at at time for 5 minutes each in order to maintain safe social distancing.

-Food Pantry Donation Items: Members of the Grace Family: Please use the same 9 AM to noon window each Thursday to drop off non-perishable Food Pantry items including: canned meat, canned vegetables and fruit, tomato sauce, diced tomatoes, pasta, rice and cereal.
+Food Pantry Donation Items: Members of the Grace Family: Please use the same 9 AM to noon window each Thursday to drop off non-perishable Food Pantry items including: canned meat, canned vegetables and fruit, tomato sauce, diced tomatoes, pasta, rice and cereal and shelf-stable milk (the non-refrigerated cartons).
 You can drop off pet food as well.
 On Thursday, if you want to drop off a church tithing check, you can do that as well and those can also be mailed and online giving continues uninterrupted.

 The Grace Preschool follows Brevard Public School closures and is keeping parents posted here and via the Preschool Group attached to our Grace Facebook page.
-Because of the closure, preschool registration for the 2020-21 school year was delayed, and will now take place for new families on June 29 starting at 9 AM.
-Current families have a spot reserved — but do need to let Ms. Patti know that they plan to return.
-The preschool plans to reopen with revised guidelines.
-There will be no before and after care and no lunch bunch.
-Teachers will be wearing masks and children ages 3 and up can if you want them to.
+The preschool reopened in August with revised guidelines.
+There is no before and after care and no lunch bunch.
+Teachers wear masks and children ages 3 and up can if you want them to.
 2-year-olds are not allowed to wear masks for safety reasons under Dept. of Children and Families and CDC guidelines.
 Please reach out to Ms. Patti if you have questions.

-We encourage you to use your time at home to connect with family and friends by phone and social media.
+We encourage you to stay connected with family and friends by phone and social media.
 We can avoid Isolation and loneliness by reaching out.
-And as always, pray and find comfort in God’s love.
+And as always, find comfort in prayer and God’s love.